 Distribution charts plot observed versus expected values, and are displayed by default when the model completes.
 The Evaluate dialog box allows you to obtain distribution charts for a data set other than the testing data set.
 For range targets, the distribution chart is the only chart type available.

-You can choose from the following additional charts:
+For flag and set targets, you can choose from the following additional charts: